gtim/svelte-chessground/README.md

             }
         </style>

 2. Apply your own full chessground stylesheet instead of the defaults by setting the `className` prop and importing your own stylesheet.
 By changing the class name from the default, none of the default stylesheets will apply, not even the piece SVGs.
-To not even import the default stylesheets, you can use the `<ChessgroundUnstyled/>` component, which is identical to `<Chessground/>` except for not importing default stylesheets.

         <script>
             import '$lib/my-chessboard.css';